 Let cool completely before adding frosting.

-The simple glaze is optional but adds a whole other dimension to the strawberry brownies so I definitely recommend it.
+The simple glaze is optional but adds a whole other dimension to the strawberry brownies so I recommend it.

-While the brownies are baking, or afterward, you can whisk together the powdered sugar, strawberry jam, cream cheese (optional) and milk until you reach a thick consistency.
+While the brownies are baking, or afterward, you can whisk together the powdered sugar, strawberry jam, cream cheese (optional), and milk until you reach a thick consistency.
 (Images 5 & 6)

 Pour glaze over the cooled brownies and then cut in to small pieces.